academy-agents/academy/docs/faq.md

 This section highlights common best practices for developing applications in Academy.

-### Avoid communication operations during behavior initialization
+### Avoid communication operations during agent initialization

-The `__init__` method of a [`Agent`][academy.agent.Agent] is called in one of two places:
+The `__init__` method of an [`Agent`][academy.agent.Agent] is called in one of two places:

-1. On the client when submitting an instantiated behavior to be executed.
+1. On the client when submitting an agent to be executed.
-1. On the agent at the start of the setup sequence when the behavior instantiation is deferred.
+1. On the worker at the start of the setup sequence when agent instantiation is deferred.

 In both scenarios, it is unsafe to perform communication operations (i.e., invoking an action on a remote agent) in `__init__` because connection resources and background tasks have not yet been initialized.